Emotional literacy support assistant (ELSA) training

 Places are limited to 35 ELSAs and can be booked on Suffolk CPD Online shortly (search by date on the Mental Health and Emotional Wellbeing tab).

-Our annual ELSA conferences were last held on 19 October 2023 and 20 November 2024 with a range of fantastic keynote speakers covering a breadth of topics relevant to the ELSA role.
+Our annual ELSA conferences will be held in October 2026 with a range of fantastic keynote speakers covering a breadth of topics relevant to the ELSA role.
 Please see some of the presentations below.

 Our next conference is due to be held in the summer term 2026.
 Watch this space for details and when you can book on Suffolk CPD online (search by date or title).